Sue: I’m sorry, I missed the title. Tegan distracted me.

 Me: No love, that’s next week.

-The episode concludes with Bigon opening up his chest to reveal that he too is a robot.
+The episode concludes with Bigon opening his chest to reveal he too is a robot.

 Sue: We’re seen it all before.
 Several times, in fact.
-It’s getting boring.
+It’s boring.

-When Adric decides to side with the Urbankans, Sue isn’t all that surprised.
+When Adric decides to side with the Urbankans, Sue isn’t surprised at all.

 Bigon tells the Doctor that Monarch plans to wipe out humanity with a deadly poison.
 He gets quite worked up about it, actually.

-Sue: It’s just a shame he doesn’t come with an acting chip.
+Sue: It’s just a shame he doesn’t come installed with an acting chip.

-Adric tells Monarch all about the Doctor’s greatest archenemy, the Master.
+Adric tells Monarch about the Doctor’s greatest archenemy, the Master.

 Sue: He’s not in this one as well, is he?
 That would be tedious.

-Sue: As far as villains go, he’s very affable.
-You could easily get around him with some flattery if you really had to.
+Sue: He’s quite affable, as far as villains go.
+You could easily get around him with some flattery if you had to.
 I’m not frightened of him at all.

-Tegan can’t stand it any longer and she freaks out.
+Tegan can’t stand it any longer and begins freaking out.

 Sue: Whenever Tegan speaks, I feel myself getting stressed.
 She’s like an excitable dog that won’t stop yapping.